 Our client approached bi Design to do a residential development on the site of Prestbury Church.
 The original church building wasn’t suitable for conversion which allowed for the site to be cleared with limited constraints.

-The council were approached at the start of the project to discuss the site and predominately discuss numbers.
-After much debate 3 houses was agreed over 4 as 4 was considered too crowded.
+The council was approached at the start of the project to discuss the site and predominately discuss numbers.
+After much debate 3 houses were agreed over 4 as 4 was considered too crowded.